History Of The Area

 PCH Southern California

 Admired for its scenery as well as the landscapes that occasionally render it impassable, Pacific Coast Highway is one of southern California’s most iconic ribbons of asphalt.
 PCH was opened in the late 1920s as a part of Roosevelt Highway, a 1400 mile road that traced the Southwestern United States.
 Passing directly through towns, the Roosevelt Highway -- renamed Pacific Coast Highway in much of Southern California around 1941 -- adequately met the region's transportation needs In 1929.
 But by the 1950s, regional transportation planners envisioned a new Pacific Coast Freeway that would bypass congested retail districts and parallel the Superhighways further inland.
-Much of the 100-mile freeway would follow the original Roosevelt Highway route, but in some cases the new road would bisect coastal communities and restrict public access to beaches.
-Even today PCH is one of the most used roads for scenic car rides in Southern California.
+Much of the 100-mile freeway would follow the original Roosevelt Highway route, but in some cases, the new road would bisect coastal communities and restrict public access to beaches.
+Even today, PCH is one of the most used roads for scenic car rides in Southern California.

 Huntington Beach, California

-Surfing was introduced here in the late 1920's and local boys became skilled with their heavy Redwood boards, but Huntington Beach wasn't a widely recognized surfing spot until the 1950's.
+Surfing was introduced here in the late 1920's when local boys became skilled with their heavy Redwood boards, but Huntington Beach wasn't a widely recognized surfing spot until the 1950's.
 The first surf shop, "Gordie's Surf Boards", opened in 1955.
 Within a few years, these shops dominated the Downtown commercial area, as they have continued to do until the present time.
 At the insistence of Pete Beltrom and Norman Worthy, then director of recreation and parks, the first United States surfing championships were held here in 1959.
 Fame as a "Surfer's Paradise" followed for the city and its historic pier, largely as a result of TV coverage of the annual event, beginning in 1960.
 The championships continued under city sponsorship for fourteen years, and surfing contests are still held at the pier each September.
 Some say that it was here in Huntington Beach that the “Woody Wagon" was originally thought up while watching surfers carry their wood Surfboards to the Beach.

 Fountain Valley, California